Alexandra Sonnemans

 Time Tower

-A combined ‘sculpture, viewing tower and exhibition space’ in the garden of Sonneveld House, in the Museumpark, for the Rotterdam Architecture Month.
-This site-specific work brings together and overlays the layers of past, present and future and makes them spatially and sensorially experienceable, offering new perspectives, possibilities and value.
+A combined ‘sculpture, viewing tower and exhibition space’ in the garden of Sonneveld House, in the Museumpark Rotterdam.
+This site-specific work brings together the layers of past, present and future and makes them spatially and sensorially experienceable, offering new perspectives, possibilities and value.

 Modular structure, scaffolding material and two layers of printed mesh textiles, and reclaimed wood for flooring.